Mailung Khola Hydropower Station

 Mailung Khola Hydropower Station (Nepali: मैलुन्ङ खोला जलविद्युत आयोजना) is a run-of-river hydro-electric plant located in Rasuwa District of Nepal.
 The flow from Mailung River, a tributary of Trisuli River, is used to generate 5 MW electricity.
 The plant is owned and developed by Mailun Khola Hydropower Company Pvt.
 Ltd, an IPP of Nepal.
 The plant started generating electricity from 2071-03-19 BS.
 The generation licence will expire in 2094-12-30 BS, after which the plant will be handed over to the government.
 The power station is connected to the national grid and the electricity is sold to Nepal Electricity Authority.

+The plant was impacted by the 2026 Nepal–Tibet floods; as of 23 September, 7 people remain missing at the site.